 No more than 3 serious injuries sustained in a single crime can be compensated.
 Claimants will receive 100% of the tariff value for the most severe injury, 30% of the second most serious and 15% for the third most serious injury.
 If there is a combination of minor personal injuries it’s possible that the CICA will pay the minimum tariff of £1,000.

 The CICA works closely with police and medical professionals who supply information and evidence before making a decision about your claim.
-As a general rule, claims must have been crimes which have been officially reported to the police, but a conviction is not always necessary.
+As a general rule, claims must have been crimes that have been officially reported to the police.
+However, a conviction is not always necessary.

-Collecting information from these various sources can be a prolonged exercise and sometimes when information is not readily available or is unclear, interim payments can be made.
+Collecting information from these various sources can be a prolonged exercise.
+Sometimes when information is not readily available or is unclear, interim payments can be made.
 These payments will be deducted from any final settlement figure ultimately agreed.

 Decisions are sent in writing to the claimant and written confirmation of acceptance is required within 90 days if you are happy with the outcome.
 Failure to do so can result in withdrawal of the offer.
 Compensation awards for young people under 18 are held in bank accounts accessible when the child reaches adulthood.

 Often there are very involved and complex aspects of a criminal injuries claim which would be better pursued by a specialist personal injury lawyer.
 However, please be aware that the CICA will not pay any legal costs you may have.
-Our team are more than happy to find out more about your claim and any charges will be outlined before work commences.
+Our team at Jefferies are more than happy to help you make a claim.

 You can seek compensation through the CICA while simultaneously using a personal injury lawyer to pursue an employer for compensation if you had an injury at work.
 However, if both claims are successful, the CICA will expect reimbursement.